Skip to content

 Emotional Authenticity

 Some believers only sing when they feel emotions that match the song lyrics.
-The church teaches that this represents a misunderstanding of worship's nature, as corporate singing serves purposes beyond expressing current emotional states (Why Do We Sing, 17:01).
+The church teaches that this represents a misunderstanding of worship's nature.
+Biblical worship encompasses the full range of human emotions — joy, anger, despair, distraction, and apathy — as demonstrated throughout the Psalms (Clarifying Worship, 15:18).

 Scientific Benefits of Singing